 Front Load Washer

 As the name suggests, front load washers have a door at the front side through which you have to put clothes.
 You can not put extra clothes in between the cycle as water will spill out of the machine.
-However, in the market, there are some front loading washing machines that allow you to put clothes in between the cycle also.
+However, some front-loading washing machines in the market allow you to put clothes in between the cycle.

 One of the key problems with the front load washing machine is that you need to bend down a little bit to put clothes into the washer.
 So those who have back pain issues may find the front loading washer a big problem.

-However front loading washer has better wash performance, consumes less water and electricity but way too costly than top load washers.
+However, front-loading washers have better wash performance, consume less water and electricity but way too costly than top load washers.

 - Better wash performance